 4. Multi-account verifications

-Use separate sticky SIM routes and unique device fingerprints.
-Pair with a mobile proxy session so each account looks like its own device.
-Learn more about avoiding VOIP detection in multi-account setups.
+Use a dedicated number per account and unique device fingerprints.
+Pair with a mobile proxy session so each account has a consistent fingerprint.
+Learn more about avoiding VoIP detection in multi-account setups.

 Consistency is Key